openbmc/docs/cheatsheet.md

 ```
 and running `openbmc-env` again (possibly with `TEMPLATECONF` set).

-## Useful dbus CLI tools
+## Useful D-Bus CLI tools

 ## `busctl`

 http://www.freedesktop.org/software/systemd/man/busctl.html

-Great tool to issue dbus commands via cli.
+Great tool to issue D-Bus commands via cli.
 That way you don't have to wait for
 the code to hit the path on the system.
 Great for running commands with QEMU
 too!